rocket5/idle-press-arcade-kiosk/README.md

 ### Prepare Your Application

-{: .note }
-At this time, the kiosk mode setup script only works with Linux builds.
+*Note: At this time, the kiosk mode setup script only works with Linux builds. *

 Copy your built project folder into the `/home/user` folder so that your path ends up being something like `/home/user/your-game-folder`.
 To access the user folder on the Ubuntu desktop, double-click the folder icon in the dock.